xavierdmello/avail-telepathy-operator/README.md

 The code compiles and should run fine given the placeholder functions and values are filled in.
 They are marked by comments beginning with `// TODO - AVAIL:`

-For more cotext, please see https://github.com/availproject/avail/pull/630
+For more context, please see https://github.com/availproject/avail/pull/630